 25 But I think it is necessary to send back to you Epaphroditus, my brother, co-worker and fellow soldier, who is also your messenger, whom you sent to take care of my needs.26 For he longs for all of you and is distressed because you heard he was ill.27 Indeed he was ill, and almost died.
 But God had mercy on him, and not on him only but also on me, to spare me sorrow upon sorrow.28 Therefore I am all the more eager to send him, so that when you see him again you may be glad and I may have less anxiety.29 So then, welcome him in the Lord with great joy, and honor people like him,30 because he almost died for the work of Christ.
 He risked his life to make up for the help you yourselves could not give me.

-It feels great to be content with the success of your own work and quality of love that you give to all people.
+It feels great to be content with the success of your own work and the quality of love that you give to all people.
 Your family, friends, co-workers, and enemies are inspired by your resolve and commitment.
-Your personal church is being judged everyday with every word you say, how you spend your time, money, and charity.
+Your personal church is being judged every day with every word you say, how you spend your time, money, and charity.
 Nothing is hidden from God.

-I continue to learn from my students, family, friends, co-workers, and enemies, so that my love is honest, genuine, and true to God and you.
-As I improve and grow in grace, mercy, and faith, my focus of humility and fairness must stay right in front of my nose.
+I continue to learn from my students, family, friends, co-workers, and enemies so that my love is honest, genuine, and true to God and you.
+As I improve and grow in grace, mercy, and faith, my focus on humility and fairness must stay right in front of my nose.

 How does it feel to be a better you with God in your life?

 Enjoy Today’s Reading.